cansucananceyhan/Oldies-But-Goldies/README.md

    * Each cube has 6 different figures in each of their surfaces.
 Player aims to arrange cubes according to given design at a specific time interval.

    * Player get scores according to each cube that placed successfully and their remaining time when they finish the game, and loses point according to each unsuccessful trials.

+### **Differences**

+    * Q-Bitz is a multiplayer game, players compete each other to finish the game faster than other players.
+In our game, player focuses on to get the highest score.

+    * In real Q-Bitz, there is no difficulty modes.
+Players play the game with the same amount of cubes.
+In our game, there are different amount of cubes according to each difficulty modes.

 ### **Reference**